evensteven01/rs-logic-homeworks/src/Review/README.md

 # HW 5
 This section will combine what we've learned to build on our logic ability, and to review what we've covered.

-- Write a function fuel_cost that takes litres and pricePerLitre (in dollar) as arguments to calculate the cost of purchasing fuel.
+- Write a function fuel_cost that takes liters and pricePerLitre (in dollar) as arguments to calculate the cost of purchasing fuel.

-Purchases of 2 or more litres get a discount of 5 cents per litre, purchases of 4 or more litres get a discount of 10 cents per litre, and so on every two litres, up to a maximum discount of 25 cents per litre.
-But total discount per litre cannot be more than 25 cents.
+Purchases of 2 or more liters get a discount of 5 cents per liter, purchases of 4 or more liters get a discount of 10 cents per liters, and so on every two liters, up to a maximum discount of 25 cents per liter.
+But total discount per liter cannot be more than 25 cents.
 Return the total cost rounded to 2 decimal places.

 - Complete the function ints_between that takes two integers (a, b, where a < b) and return an array of all integers between the input parameters, including them.